Royal Opera of Versailles: Return to temporary theatres and conversions, 1729 to 1770

-Construction of the Opéra, 1765 to 1770
+Construction of the Opera, 1765 to 1770

-Construction work on the Opéra began in earnest in 1765 and was completed in 1770.
-Gabriel reverted to an old design by J.H.
-Mansart and Gaspare Vigarani: the Salle des Ballets, at the far north end of the château, which had been abandoned at the outbreak of the War of the Spanish Succession.
+Construction work on the Opera began in earnest in 1765 and was completed in 1770.
+Ange-Jacques Gabriel reverted to an old design by Jules Hardouin-Mansart and Gaspare Vigarani: the Salle des Ballets, at the far north end of the château, which had been abandoned at the outbreak of the War of the Spanish Succession.
 The terminal pavilion of the north wing, intended for this, had been carried up to its full height only on the garden side; on the street side it had advanced no further than the foundations.
 At the time, it represented the finest example in theatre design, having 712 seats, and it was the largest theatre in Europe.
 Today, it remains one of the few 18th century theaters to have survived to the present day.

-Gabriel's design for the Opéra was exceptional for its time since it featured an oval plan.
+Gabriel's design for the Opera was exceptional for its time since it featured an oval plan.
 As an economy measure, the floor of the orchestra level can be raised to the level the stage, thus doubling the floor space.
 The transition from the auditorium to the stage is managed by the introduction of a giant order of engaged Corinthian columns, with a cornice ranging with the whole Ionic entablature.
 The proscenium is formed by two pairs of columns, coupled in depth, with their entablature.
 On either side two more pairs, more widely spaced, enclosed with three tiers of boxes.
 Breaking with traditional Italian-style theatres which stacked tiered boxes like chicken coops, two balconies ring the house, topped by an ample colonnade that seems to extend into infinity thanks to a play of mirrors.
-It was planned that the Opéra should serve not only as a theatre, but as ballroom or banqueting hall as well.
+It was planned that the Opera should serve not only as a theatre, but as ballroom or banqueting hall as well.
 The theatre burned ten thousand candles in a single setting, therefore making it very expensive to rent the space out.